 Many self-employed individuals, from the one-woman catering powerhouse to the hammer-toting contractor, believe that their personal car insurance policy covers them for work uses.
 But when it comes time to file a claim, that belief might not stand up to scrutiny.
-For some self-employed individuals and small-business owners, commercial car insurance might be just the ticket.

 do you need commercial car insurance?